PierreMishra/portfolio/README.md

 ## Project 1: Water Budget web application for the Internet of Water project (in progress)
 #### Fullstack web development (R Shiny, Javascript, HTML, CSS, SPARQL)
-* Develop an interactive tool to visualize different components, estimation methods, parameters and data sources of water budget framework across different states
+* Develop an interactive tool to visualize the relationship among different components, estimation methods, parameters and data sources of water budget framework across different states
 * Query RDF databases of water budget frameworks across states using SPARQL (Structured Protocol and RDF Query Language) to feed data into the web app
-* Wrangle nested JSON file obtained through SPARQL and curated reproducible D3 interactive trees in Javascript
+* Wrangle nested JSON file obtained through SPARQL and curate reproducible D3 interactive trees in Javascript
 * Integrate D3 visualizations by states, components and data sources based on user input into the web app using R Shiny and HTML
 * Dynamically summarize flow information and inter-state relationship of each component and link each water budget term to its unique resource identifier via hyperlink
 * Stylize the webapp using Javascript and CSS